DIY Aquaponics System Plan – Learn To Raise Fish and Veggies

-If you are truly interested in knowing more about this wonderful system, we suggest the The Aquaponics Guide.
+If you are truly interested in knowing more about this wonderful system, we suggest the The DIY Aquaponics Guide.
 It is a very concise and practical resource including videos that show the beginner the path to follow in achieving success in his or her venture.
-This resource has been created by John Fay, a certified organic and aquaponics farmer with years of experience in his field and an acknowledged expert.
-The Aquaponics Guide provides a fantastic foundation for beginners and also acts as a one stop reference without losing track of the essentials.
+This resource has been created by Andrew Endres, an organic and aquaponics farmer with years of experience in his field and an acknowledged expert.
+The Easy DIY Aquaponics Guide provides a fantastic foundation for beginners and also acts as a one stop reference without losing track of the essentials.
 It covers the following:

 - Basics of Aquaponics

 - How to Use Nitrifying Bacteria in Aquaponic operations

 - Required Materials List – contacts of vendors

 - Detailed instructions on video

 What makes the Easy DIY Aquaponics truly different is that it comes with clear video lessons that accompany the ebook.
 They show how to set up an aquaponics system to the beginner in the clearest way possible.
 The instructions also come with full 3D designs so one can easily visualize how the system will work.

 The Easy DIY Aquaponics Guide also comes with following free bonus resources:

 - Worm Farming – The Beginners Guide To Starting a Worm Farm